 A subscription to Acorn TV costs $4.99/month or $49/year, and comes with a free 7-day trial.
-Members of Amazon Prime can add an Acorn TV subscription through Amazon Channels and watch Acorn TV shows through the Amazon Video interface.
+Members of Amazon Prime can add an Acorn TV subscription through Amazon Channels and watch Acorn TV shows through the Prime Video interface.

-For as humongous as Google is, the Euro TV pickings in its online store are decidedly slim and can be gotten elsewhere (unless having all of your media under your Google account is a must).
+Google’s Euro TV pickings are decidedly slim and (many more) titles can be gotten elsewhere, sometimes at a lower price.
 A few shows I’ve found here: Beck, Maison Close, The Returned, and Spiral.
-There might be more, but to be frank about it, there’s no easy way to search for titles.
+There is probably more, but to be frank, searching for Euro TV titles on Google Play is a pain.
 (How ironic.)

 Hulu has two subscription options: $7.99/month to stream programs with a limited number of commercials, and $11.99/month to watch commercial-free content.

 In 2015 Euro TV fans in the US, UK, and Canada who wanted to legally download the binge-worthy and award-winning Danish political drama Borgen were finally able to get them at iTunes, where all three seasons were made available as exclusive digital downloads.